Five Tips to Prevent Motorcycle Accidents

 The sense of freedom and excitement that comes along with riding a motorcycle is what draws so many people to choose it as their preferred form of transportation.
 But along with that sense of freedom comes a high level of risk.
 Because of the decreased amount of protection for the rider compared to a passenger car, accidents for motorcycle riders are far more likely to be harmful or even fatal.
 In fact, the National Highway Traffic Safety Administration (NHTSA) reports that roughly 80 percent of motorcycle crashes result in injury or death.

 Even with this knowledge in mind, many people who have ridden for years believe that their experience makes them immune to motorcycle collisions.
-Yet the problem is often not with motorcyclists themselves but rather with other drivers on the road.
+Yet the fault is often not with motorcyclists themselves but rather with other drivers on the road.
 Even the most seasoned motorcycle rider is vulnerable to a tragic collision when a distracted, careless, or intoxicated driver is on the road.

 The good news is that there are steps you can take to mitigate the danger of an accident when you are out on your motorcycle.
 Some of these steps are designed to keep you from making mistakes that will end up harming you, and others will make it less likely that other road users will injure you.
 While there is no surefire way of ensuring that you are always safe while riding, sticking to the following tips will make it more likely that you can complete your trip without any unfortunate incidents.